Advising and Registration

 - B.A.
 Spanish – Language and Culture

-Please contact the department of Modern and Classical Languages at 333-5948 if you have any questions.
+Please contact the Department of Modern and Classical Languages at 229-333-5948 if you have any questions.

 What exactly does the Language Advising Center do?

-Advises all freshmen, sophomore, and first semester transfer students in the Department of Modern and Classical Languages.
+Advises all students in the Department of Modern and Classical Languages.

 Counsels students in college career planning and guides the student through the CORE curriculum planning.

-Late Registration and Drop/Add Form: This form is ONLY used after late registration and drop/add period on the computers is completed - must be returned to the Office of the Registrar when completed.
+Late Registration and Drop/Add Form: This form is ONLY used after late registration and drop/add period on BANNER is closed - must be returned to the Office of the Bursar before being processed by the Office of the Registrar.

-Override Request Form.
-Use this form to request entry to a class offered through MCL.
+Override Request Form: use this online form to request entry to a class offered through MCL.

 Registration Appeal Form: This form along with the Late Registration and Drop/Add Form is submitted for ANY registration activity (including New Registration and Drop/Add) following all registration deadlines as published in the Schedule of Classes.

-Course Substitution Request Form: This form is used to substitute one class for another or to waive a class.
+Course Substitution Request Form (available with your advisor): This form is used to substitute one class for another to waive a class.
 Once completed, the form must be returned to the Office of the Registrar.

-Request for 19 Hours or More: This form can only be used by students who achieve Dean's List standing (a 3.66 semester GPA) and have a cumulative GPA of at least 3.0, or by seniors in one or two of their final two semesters.
+Request for 19 Hours or More (available with your advisor): This form can only be used by students who achieve Dean's List standing (a 3.66 semester GPA) and have a cumulative GPA of at least 3.0, or by seniors in one or two of their final two semesters.
 The department head, associate dean, or dean must then sign the form.

 Transient Permission Form: This form is used when a student already enrolled at VSU wants to take a course at another institution and then transfer back to VSU for credit.
 Once completed, the student must return the form to the Registrar's Office.